LeoVelosa/COVID19-Dashboard/README.md

 ### Pubmeddata
 This hosts a graph which shows data relating to what words appear in PubMed articles.
 Is put in Card and is hosted on publications.
 ### Pubmeddropdown
 This is a card which contains articles about COVID from PubMed.
 This is hosted on publications.
-Drop down cards were made seperately for formatting the drop down itself, as it wasn't working well by putting it into Card.
+Drop down cards were made separately for formatting the drop down itself, as it wasn't working well by putting it into Card.
 ### Vaccine-page
-This is a page which hosts a various cards, including EligibilityDropDownCard, Card, Vaccinedata, Vaccinetypedata and AvalibilityDropDownCard.
+This is a page which hosts various cards, including EligibilityDropDownCard, Card, Vaccinedata, Vaccinetypedata and AvalibilityDropDownCard.
 Has graphs, tweets, and a youtube video.
 This is the first page you see when you open up the website.
 As with all pages, it is on the Nav bar.
 ### Vaccinedata
 This is a graph which contains information about how many people in the USA are vaccinated.
 Is put in Card and is hosted on vaccine-page.
 ### Vaccinetypedata